 - Dropbox keeps my life in sync

-- Evernote holds all my reference material (together with my Doxie scanner I am practically paperless)
+- Evernote holds all my notes and reference material (together with my Doxie scanner I am practically paperless)

 - 1Password is my only place for super secure passwords.
 Love it.